mdsilva6/cs4483_individual_game_prototype/README.md

 # cs4483_individual_game_prototype

+## Controls

+The player can move around using WASD and interact/attack by right clicking.

 ## Condensed Requirements
+These requirements were extracted from my game pitch and itemized.
+The requirements that have not been implemented are marked with "(NOT IMPLEMENTED)" after them.
+Please note that I followed [this](https://www.youtube.com/watch?v=S2mK6KFdv0I&ab_channel=Brackeys) tutorial for implemented the inventory and equipment system.

 1. Challenges
 1.1.
 Periodic damage from the conditions of the frozen wasteland.
+(Players will lose one HP every second that they are not in shelter)
 1.2.
 Needing to hunt creatures for food.
-1.3.
-Limited inventory
+(Players will need to loot creatures to get food and potions to heal) 1.3.
+Limited inventory (Players have limited inventory slots)

 2. Player Actions
 2.1.
 Movement: walking, running, jumping.
+(Did not implment jumping)
 2.2.
-Vehicles: Drivable vehicles and Rideable Animals
+Vehicles: Drivable vehicles and Rideable Animals (NOT IMPLEMENTED)
 2.3.
-Hunting
+Hunting (Passive mobs, the green prism, drop loot)
 2.4.
-Crafting
+Crafting (NOT IMPLEMENTED)
 2.5.
-Lockpicking
+Lockpicking (NOT IMPLEMENTED)

-3. Skill Trees
+3. Skill Trees (I did not implement any of these skill trees, currently the player will attack unarmed by right clicking the enemy)
 3.1.
 Melee: The player can use one handed (sword and dagger or shield) or two handed weapons (two handed sword/hammer/axe).
+(NOT IMPLEMENTED)
 3.2.
 Ranged: The player player can use a variety of weapons, projectile (crossbow or longbow) and energy based (rifles).
+(NOT IMPLEMENTED)
 3.3.
 Magic: The player can use magic attacks that can be precise or AoE (are of affect) to inflict damage on groups of enemies or a single target.
+(NOT IMPLEMENTED)

 4. Environment
 4.1.
-Creatures
+Creatures (For my prototype I implemented three type of mob)
 4.1.1.
 Aggressive creatures: Will attack you if you come in proximity to them.
+(The red prism)
 4.1.2.
 Docile creatures: Will not attack you if you come in proximity.
 When attacked, will either retaliate or attack you.
+(The green prism will flee from the player and the orange prism will fight back)
 4.2.
 Ruins: the player can explore ruins and find chests.
+(NOT IMPLEMENTED)
 4.2.1.
 Vaults: Some ruins contain vaults where the player can absorb or release the orb’s lifeforce.
+(NOT IMPLEMENTED)
 4.3.
 Shelter: Areas where the player can set up camp, craft items and rest to heal.
+(The prototype has a structure that will shield the player from the elements).
 4.4.
 Settlements: These are areas that are populated by NPCs.
 There are three types of settlements:
 4.4.1.
 Telosian: These NPCs will not attack the player, and the player can trade and sell their items here.
+(NOT IMPLEMENTED)
 4.4.2.
 Raider: These settlements are populated by the people responsible for the player’s vault being disturbed.
 These NPCs will be hostile towards the player.
+(NOT IMPLEMENTED)
 4.4.3.
 Telosian (Vault): These settlements are populated by occupants of a vault where the player chooses to release the energy back into Telos.
+(NOT IMPLEMENTED)

 ### Table of Contents
 1. [Challenges](#Challenges)